Hong-Kong-Campus-Crusade-for-Christ/.github/profile/README.md

 ## Get Invovled

-If you're looking to get involved and journey with us in mission, you can visit the folow links.
+If you're looking to get involved and journey with us in mission, you can visit the following links.

 * [Explore open projects in Indigitous Hong Kong](https://github.com/indigitoushk)
 * [Consider joining staff](https://www.hkccc.org/career/it-staff)